jnskkmhr/omnilrs_ros2_demo/README.md

 ## Git maintenance rule
 - Always put the stable code in `main` branch
 - If you want to add any features, create `feature` branch and merge it to `main` later
-- If you fixed the bug and want to update, make `devel/bug` branch and merge it with `main` branch
 - Send pull request before merge to main branch (I added branch rule, so you cannot directly merge with main branch.)
 - Only upload source code and configuration files (no heavy data!)